psychemedia/storytelling-notes/grateful_dead.md

 When she came to the rock in the eastern world and entered the house of the giant, the princess said, "You let my two gifts go with the son of the king in Erin, and he'll have me won to-morrow if he'll have your head at my father's castle in the morning."

-"Never fear," said the giant, "there is nothing in the world to take the head off me but the doublehanded sword of darkness that never fails a blow, and that sword belongs to my brother in the western world."
+"Never fear," said the giant, "there is nothing in the world to take the head off me but the double-handed sword of darkness that never fails a blow, and that sword belongs to my brother in the western world."

 The princess gave the giant a kiss at parting; and as she hurried away with her maid the giant turned to look at her.
 His head was covered with an iron cap; but as he looked he laid bare a thin strip of his neck.
 Shaking-head was there near him, and said in his mind: "Your brother's sword has never been so close to your neck before;" and with one blow he swept the head off him.
 Then began the greatest struggle that Shaking-head ever had, to keep the head from the body of the giant.
 The head fought to put itself on again, and never stopped till the body was dead; then it fell to the ground.
 Shaking-head seized, but couldn't stir the head, — couldn't move it from its place.
 Then he searched all around it and found a (*bar an suan*) pin of slumber near the ear.
 When he took the pin away he had no trouble in carrying the head; and he made no delay but came to the castle at daybreak, and threw the head to a herd of pigs that belonged to the king.
 Then he went to the king's son, and asked: